TadDiDio/Scene-Service/Packages/com.radtad2.sceneservice/README.md

 ## Observing Progress
 You can read the progress of a loading scene group by subscribing to `ISceneController.OnProgress`.
 This is only fired for scene group loads, never for extra scene loads or for unloads.

+## Logging
+You can handle logs by your own custom package by calling `SceneLogger.SetImplicitLogging(false)` and subscribing to `SceneLogger.OnLog` which will send you logs directly instead of printing them.